agiac/rivo/README.md

 		return i.Val%2 == 0, nil
 	})

-	log := rivo.Do(func(ctx context.Context, i rivo.Item[int]) {
+    // `Do` returns a pipeline that applies the given function to each item in the input stream, without emitting any values. log := rivo.Do(func(ctx context.Context, i rivo.Item[int]) {
 		if i.Err != nil {
 			fmt.Printf("ERROR: %v\n", i.Err)